jwc20/rock-paper-scissors-py/README.md

 ## motivation

-- want to get the winners of multi-action (rock, paper, scissors, lizard, spock, ...) and multiplayer "rock, paper, scissors" game.
+- to get the winner/winners of multi-action (rock, paper, scissors, lizard, spock, ...) and multiplayer "rock, paper, scissors" game.

-- there are n actions and m players where n,m are natural numbers and n >= 3 and m >= 2
+- there are m players and n actions where n,m are natural numbers and n >= 3 and m >= 2

   - m and n should be odd numbers?